dajat/osticket-prereqs/README.md

 </p>
 <br />

-<h2>Step 12: Download and install HeidiSQL and continue to setup osTicket in the browser </h2>
+<h2>Download and install HeidiSQL and continue to setup osTicket in the browser </h2>
 <p>
 <img src="https://imgur.com/R59XQRu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Download and install HeidiSQL.
 Add in password from MySQL setup to connect the database.
+Once, connected to the database, continue to fill out the following information for osTicket in the web browser and click "Install Now"
 </p>
 <br />

-<h2>Step 13: Delete "setup" folder in osTicket file and Set permissions to Read only in ost-config.php </h2>
+<h2>Clean Up</h2>
 <p>
 <img src="https://imgur.com/yRw4fvm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Delete setup folder in osTicket and change permissions in ost-config.php
+Delete "setup" folder in osTicket file and Set permissions to Read only in ost-config.php
 </p>
 <br />